luojiahai/luojiahai/README.md

 ### hello, world!

-i like eating, cooking, and grocery shopping. in my downtime at home, i relax on the couch with a coke and some snacks, watching tv.
+i like eating, cooking, and grocery shopping. in my downtime at home, i relax on the couch watching tv, drinking coke, and eating snacks

 ```json
 {